RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/2-Assets/creating-a-new-asset-subtype/creating-a-new-asset-subtype.md

 10. Press **Save**

-11. Add your new table to the explorer sidebar (to see more details on how to do this see [Customizing the Sidebar](/docs/Rapid/4-Keyper%20Manual/2-Designer/3-Menus/1-Setting%20up%20your%20sidebar/1-Setting%20up%20your%20sidebar.md))
+11. Add your new table to the explorer sidebar (to see more details on how to do this see [Customising the Sidebar](/docs/Rapid/4-Keyper%20Manual/2-Designer/3-Menus/1-Setting%20up%20your%20sidebar/1-Setting%20up%20your%20sidebar.md))